On the Ehrhart Theory of Generalized Symmetric Edge Polytopes: Proof of Theorem

-On the other hand, if $\etilde$ is not in $T$, then there is no need to modify the spanning tree.
-Further, $L(T) = T$ and $R(T) = \emptyset$.
+such trees.
+On the other hand, if $\etilde$ is not in $\md(T)$, then $R(\md(T))$ is the edgeless graph on $\{u_1\}$.
 There are $n$ edges $u_iu_{i+1}$ to select to be part of the chorded pairs, and of those, $p$ are chosen to be of type $\alpha$ and the rest must be of type $\beta$.
 In total, there are

-spanning trees in this case.
+modified spanning trees in this case.
 All together, there are